-While in Italy for our yoga retreat last month, I rested each day.
+When I led my most recent bi-annual yoga retreat in Italy, I rested each day.
 It felt wonderful—actually, it felt luxurious.
 Which made me stop and think—why does this pause in my day feel so unattainable in my normal life?

-So, for the month of June, I’ve challenged myself to building 20 minutes of rest into every day.
+So, I’ve challenged myself to building 20 minutes of rest into every day.
 I’ve also challenged myself to committing to a full day of rest at least three Sundays this month.
 Yesterday was my first one.
 I found myself feeling guilty for not going to the grocery store to do meal prep for the week and all the other things I do to “catch up” from the previous week.
-Maybe it was the jetlag, but I just gave myself a little pep talk to let that %&*# go, and I rested.
+But I just gave myself a little pep talk to let that %&*# go, and I rested.
 All day.
 It was awesome.

 I invite you to join me in this challenge!
 Can you find 20 minutes each day to simply rest?